mgrybyk/uasword/README.md

 - download chromium `npx playwright install --with-deps chromium`
 - run `node index`

+See [screenshot](docs/image.png) for step by step example for very new users

 ## Targets

 Several target lists is used, see [data/config.json](https://github.com/mgrybyk/uasword/blob/master/data/config.json) for more information.